kandolfp/ws22-ulg-python-git-docker/index.md

 We want to thank the open source community for providing excellent tutorial and guides for Python, Git, and Docker on the web.
 Individual sources are cited at the appropriate spot.
-We also want to thank Elias Tappeiner from the Department of _Biomedizinische Bildanalyse UMIT, Hall in Tirol, Österreich_ for his slides on Git.
+We also want to thank Elias Tappeiner from the Department of _Biomedizinische Bildanalyse UMIT, Hall in Tirol, Österreich_ for his slides on Git and Mirjam Ziselsberger for trying, checking, suggestions and additional materia in the CI/CD section.

 ## Some general words on the organization of this workshop